vultisig/docs/user-actions/managing-your-vault/vault-backup.md

 t: share of the vault\
 n: total shares&#x20;

-Example: You have a share called `savings-ef8b-part1of2.vult` backed up and `savings-ef8b-part2of2.vult` backed up.
-So you know the Vault is fully backed up.
-Secure.\
+Example: You have two shares called `savings-ef8b-part1of2.vult` and `savings-ef8b-part2of2.vult` backed up.
+So you know that your Vault is completely backed up.
+Secured.\
-If you can't find one of the two (or respectively more parts) you know which device you need to back up
+If you can't find one of the two (or respectively more parts) you know which device you need to back up to have full access on recovery.

 {% hint style="danger" %}
 **Never** store different vault shares of the same vault in the same location, as this could potentially lead to loss of funds.\